nvbn/l9t/README.md

 * YAML/JSON without proper valdiation is error prone.
 * Go templates are ugly and too limited.
-* Subcharts are paing to manage.
+* Subcharts are pain to manage.

 ## How?